Dollar-a-Day Insurance in New Jersey (SAIP)

 No existing car insurance coverage

-If you're unsure whether you meet the eligibility requirements for dollar-a-day insurance, speak with a licensed car insurance agent in New Jersey.
-They can verify your eligibility based on your Medicaid ID card information.
+Unsure whether you meet the eligibility requirements for dollar-a-day insurance?
+Speak with a licensed car insurance agent in New Jersey.
+They verify your eligibility based on your Medicaid ID card information.

-You're required to provide your current Medicaid ID card at each renewal to maintain SAIP coverage.
-If you're no longer enrolled during the policy term, you can remain covered, but you won't be eligible for renewal.
+You must provide your current Medicaid ID card at each renewal to maintain SAIP coverage.
+If you're no longer enrolled during the policy term, you remain covered but won't be eligible for renewal.

 New Jersey Dollar-a-Day Insurance: What Isn't Covered?

-SAIP provides only basic medical coverage, leaving significant gaps that could result in substantial out-of-pocket costs.
+SAIP provides only basic medical coverage, leaving significant gaps that result in large out-of-pocket costs.
 Understand these limitations before choosing this coverage.
-Major gaps include:

 Property Damage and Liability